tariks/peakachu/README.md

 ## Data preparation

-Peakachu requires the contact map to be a cooler file and any training input to be a text file in bedpe format.
-Example training data is included in the github repository, consisting of bedpe files prepared from supplementary tables in [Tang et al](https://www.cell.com/cell/fulltext/S0092-8674%2815%2901504-4) and [Mumbach et al](https://www.ncbi.nlm.nih.gov/pubmed/28945252).
+Peakachu requires the contact map to be a .cool file or a .hic file and any training input to be a text file in bedpe format.
+Example training data can be found at the [training-sets] (https://github.com/tariks/peakachu/tree/master/training-sets) subfolder.
 Cooler files may be found at the [4DN data portal](https://data.4dnucleome.org/).

 ```bash